FortechRomania/js-team-showcase/how-we-work/performance/checklist.md

 <link rel="preload" href="/app.bundle.js" as="script" />
 ```

+Also make sure you keep all your critical resources on your domain/servers, so you don't depend on 3rd parties for your critical render.

 #### Inline above-the-fold CSS
 In order to avoid a roundtrip to fetch the initial css, there are certain scenarios in which you can inline the styles needed to render the initial screen.
 The browser only needs the styles which are *above-the-fold*, or inside the user viewport.
 There are multiple tools that help you extract above the fold css:
 * [Critical](https://github.com/addyosmani/critical)